bhavyabgada/ixl/README.md

    - Security > 2-Step Verification
    - App Passwords
    - Generate a new app password for "Mail"
-4. Use this app password in your `.env` file
+4. Add your email credentials to the `.streamlit/secrets.toml` file

 ## Usage